 2. Not centrally controlled or regulated

 Bitcoin is a peer-to-peer system which means that each wallet app acts like a node in a single-rank public network called a Blockchain.
-The Blockchain contains all information about all Bitcoin transactions ever made.
+The Blockchain contains all information about all transactions ever made.
 The full transaction log is open and can be traced back at any time.

 With this decentralized mechanism a transaction can neither be blocked nor declined, nor can funds be locked.

 This is a sobering fact, especially when you line it up against another reality: hardly anyone uses Bitcoin for purchasing goods and services.
-Using Bitcoin for transferring money abroad, on the other hand, is a great use case for the cryptocurrency that will see further development in the future.
+Using it for transferring money abroad, on the other hand, is a great use case for the cryptocurrency that will see further development in the future.

 3. Safe ecosystem